Market & comparison education

 What to do next

-For "What to check when routine libraries shapes your app decision", choose one low-pressure action: use a tool or guide only after the actual question is clear.
-Use the related Orena guide for "What to check when routine libraries shapes your app decision" when you want app support for that action.
-The useful signal for "What to check when routine libraries shapes your app decision" is whether the reader can treat a routine note as planning support, not proof with less uncertainty.
+For "Buyer criteria: routine libraries", choose one low-pressure action: use a tool or guide only after the actual question is clear.
+Use the related Orena guide for "Buyer criteria: routine libraries" when you want app support for that action.
+The useful signal for "Buyer criteria: routine libraries" is whether the reader can treat a routine note as planning support, not proof with less uncertainty.

 Evidence boundary